 Following in-depth consultation on the development of the new ACCA Qualification, and guidance on ethics and governance teaching from IFAC and others, it was decided to create a new paper to examine a number of areas relevant to the broad themes of professionalism, responsibility, accountability, and ethics.
 In terms of syllabus content, these themes are handled in the context of corporate governance, internal control, risk, and professional and business ethics.
 These areas form the basis of the new Paper P1 syllabus.

 Content from a number of other parts of the new ACCA Qualification is relevant to the Paper P1 syllabus (refer to the 'linked papers' diagram in the Syllabus).
 Most obviously, it forms a prominent part of the qualification's emphasis on ethics.
 Professionalism and ethics are both at the heart of the new ACCA Qualification.
 They are covered in 11 of the 16 exam papers - including all papers at Professional level - and three of the Essentials performance objectives as part of the practical experience requirement.
 Underpinning the syllabus and the practical experience is the Professional Ethics module.
-The aim of the Professional Ethics module is to give students exposure to a range of ethical perspectives and can be completed once eligible to take Paper P1.
-Ideally, the Professional Ethics module should be taken at the same time as - or soon after - completing Paper P1.
+The aim of the Professional Ethics module is to give students exposure to a range of ethical perspectives, and can be completed once students have completed the first three exams of the ACCA Qualification (F1 - Accountant in Business, F2 - Management Accounting and F3 - Financial Accounting), although it is recommended that students complete all nine Fundamentals level exams (F1 - F9) before taking it.
+Ideally, the Professional ethics module should be taken at the same time as, or before, attempting Paper P1 - Governance, Risk and Ethics.
 In addition, the Paper P1 syllabus builds on and develops content studied previously in Paper F1, Accountant in Business and Paper F8, Audit and Assurance.

 It is important to study an ACCA-approved textbook for Paper P1.
 They are written especially for the syllabus, and are reviewed by the examiner, making them invaluable in terms of coverage and insight into what is examinable.
 The syllabus for Paper P1, possibly more than any of the other papers, is eclectic in nature and draws on material from a number of different disciplines.
 Students are strongly encouraged to read around the subject area, especially those students new to the content of the syllabus.
 A number of recommended books are listed at the end of the Study Guide.